Chassis Number: 421/200/193

 Dr. Julio Palmaz (Texas USA) September 1993 (11 years)

-Current owner (Guildford UK) December 2004 (19 years)
+James Trigell (Guildford UK) December 2004 (19 years)

-Rob Richer who had the car for the majority of its life competed with it in races and hill climbs with the car and there numerous photos of his exploits in the documentation.
+Rob Richer who had the car for the majority of its early life competed with it in races and hill climbs with the car and there numerous photos of his exploits in the documentation.
 The car was also featured in US magazines, “Car and Driver” and “Vintage Racecar”.
 It was even used on the front cover of a jazz LP.

 Robert Richer – Garrison Hillclimb – 26th May 1957